GMOD/Apollo/docs/Configure.md

     ProxyPassReverseCookiePath  / http://localhost:8080/apollo
 ```

+Note: that a reverse proxy _does not_ use `ProxyRequests On` (which turns on forward proxying, which is dangerous)

-This setup will use AJAX long-polling unless websockets are also configured to be proxied.
+Also note: This setup will use downgrade to use AJAX long-polling without the websocket proxy being configured.
 To setup the proxy for websockets, you can use mod_proxy_wstunnel (available for httpd 2.4):  http://httpd.apache.org/docs/2.4/mod/mod_proxy_wstunnel.html

 First load the module or use a2enmod enable it (on ubuntu / debian):